This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Sales triple with Japanese goods packaging that looks great on foreigners' social media

-Packaging strategy that creates a dramatic "moment of opening"
+Strategic packaging that creates a dramatic "moment of unpacking"

 "Why is that store selling three times as much of the same product?"

-They are not looking for the product itself,
+What they are looking for is not the product itself,

 It's proof that you had a special experience in Japan .